vs-solution7/serverless-lambda-python/README.md

 ## Manual deployment

-Run `  deploy --aws-profile YOUR_AWS_PROFILE` to deploy your cloudformation stack to your AWS Account.
+Run `sls deploy --aws-profile YOUR_AWS_PROFILE` to deploy your cloudformation stack to your AWS Account.